Below thumbnails of some stereo photographs. More will follow. Much to my deep-felt sorrow,

 In yet another system you look at the pictures "cross-eyed".
 This is far from ideal and often results in headaches when the pictures have not been switched.
 Sony, in its great wisdom, seems to have evolved a system that works exactly like that!
 Anyway, if you can do that, go ahead and use the parallel pairs: Amazingly, when you reverse L and R your brain does process a correct stereo image from them.
 Many interesting remarks can be made on the Red-Cyan process as well.

-glasses Cheap paper ones at Rainbow Symphony.
-Slightly more expensive plastic glasses at eBay.
+glasses Cheap paper ones or slightly more expensive plastic glasses; try eBay.

 Or Google "red-cyan glasses".
 Just make sure you get Red-Cyan.